perty/x-wish/doc/notes.md

 intutive way is not right.
 Copilot does the human error, despite given example of how to do it correctly.
 I'd expect it to not do the human error.

+## Authentication

+So we built an authorization solution instead of using an external provider.
+Quite a lot of work and things was probably complicated due to not starting with type module in the package.json from start.
+A friend suggested using Google instead as it should be quite simple.
+But there is nothing in the documentation for Vercel that says it is possible.
+On the other hand, if it as simple as stated, no special support is needed.

+Question is, should I back out and try Google or be content with the current solution now that it works?